 Personal and family history

-His family history as unremarkable.
+His family history was unremarkable.

 Physical examination upon admission

 Physical examination revealed a huge, tough mass.
 The upper boundary of the mass was below the right costal margin.
 The lower boundary, which was in the pelvic cavity, was hard to touch.
 The surface of the mass was smooth.
 The mass was unmovable, and there was no tenderness associated with the mass.